 Ask them about their finances

 It is important for you to secure an idea about their finances before you’re actually advising regarding the same.
-Your first responsibility would be to find out if they have saved enough for their retirement or not.
+Your first responsibility would be to find out if they have saved enough for their retirement or not, CreditRiskMonitor is a great options to help you determine their finances.
 It would be best on your part to access the online calculator to figure out if your parents have saved sufficiently for their post retirement life or not.
 If you find that they haven’t saved enough then try to find out if they have enough time to reach the goal or not.
 You can even go on to invest a part of their funds in the riskier investments that have possibilities of yielding higher returns.
 If they don’t have sufficient savings then you should be prepared to provide them financial support during their retirement.

 Do they have their debts cleared?